ammoore00/Open-TFC-Create/Notes.md

 - No torch, candle, or jackolantern burnout - no real interesting cost or investment, just tedium
 - Lamps require fuel but will last forever, to avoid them being strictly worse than oth4er lighting options (lava can also go in any lamp)
 - Compeltely overhauled nutrition system
-- Foods takes longer to expire
+- Food does not expire, as the food expiration system interacted poorly with many of the automation systems included in the pack
-- Nutrition max health scaling is less dramatic
+- Nutrition is completely overhauled
 - Thirst removed - hunger already provides a stat to keep track of, thirst was just redundant
 - Dramatically reduced animal maturation times (8x for most, 4x for birds)
 - Slightly reduced barrel fluid capacity to match Create capacities